VTAO-BiManip: Masked Visual-Tactile-Action Pre-training with Object Understanding for Bimanual Dexterous Manipulation: Method

 \subsubsection{\textbf{Retarget Human Manipulation Trajectories}}

-To unify bimanual action representations across pretraining and downstream tasks, we retarget human bimanual actions from the dataset onto the dual dexterous hands used in downstream tasks.
-Following DexRepNet~\cite{liu2023dexrepnet}, we regard retargeting as a nonlinear optimization problem.
-Our objective is to ensure similarity in distances from fingertips and finger segments to the wrist, in both robotic and human hands at all stages, resulting in natural robotic hand postures.
-Our objective function aligns with that presented in~\cite{handa2020dexpilot}, formulated as:
+To unify bimanual action representations across pre-training and downstream tasks, we retarget human bimanual trajectories to dexterous robotic hands via nonlinear optimization, following DexRepNet~\cite{liu2023dexrepnet}.
+The objective, aligned with~\cite{handa2020dexpilot}, preserves geometric similarity by minimizing distances between wrist-to-fingertips and wrist-to-phalanxes across all motion phases, ensuring natural robotic hand poses, and is defined as:

-where $\mathbf{v}_i^{\mathbf{R}}$ and $\mathbf{v}_i^{\mathbf{H}}$ signify the target vectors of the robotic and human hands respectively (from wrist to fingertips and wrist to finger segments).
-These are determined using forward kinematics of the dual Shadow Hand $M^\mathbf{R}$ and human hands $M^\mathbf{H}$, coupled with joint angles $q^\mathbf{R}_t$ and $q^\mathbf{H}_t$ at step $t$. $q_t^{\mathbf{R} *}$ denotes the optimized joint angles of the robotic hands at step $t$.
-We refine each step of the human bimanual manipulation trajectories within the dataset to generate retargeted robotic hand trajectories, which are subsequently utilized for the pre-training of the robots.
+where $\mathbf{v}_i^{\mathbf{R}}$ and $\mathbf{v}_i^{\mathbf{H}}$ denote the target vectors for the robotic and human hands respectively, defined as wrist-to-fingertip and wrist-to-phalanx distance vectors.
+These vectors are computed via forward kinematics of the dual Shadow Hand $M^\mathbf{R}$ and human hand model $M^\mathbf{H}$, using joint angles $q^\mathbf{R}_t$ and $q^\mathbf{H}_t$ at timestep $t$.
+The optimized joint angles $q_t^{\mathbf{R} *}$ are obtained through this minimization process.
+We optimize each timestep of the collected human bimanual trajectories to generate retargeted robotic motion sequences, which are subsequently used for robotic policy pre-training.